Benedict Biscop

 Benedict Biscop (c.
 628 – 690), also known as Biscop Baducing, was an Anglo-Saxon abbot and founder of Monkwearmouth-Jarrow Priory (where he also founded the famous library).
-After his death, he was considered a saint.
+Following his death, he was canonized as a saint.

 It has been suggested that Baducing appears as Biscop Beding, the son of Beda Bubbing, King of Mercia in the Lyndsey/Lindfearnan lists of geneaologies held by the Anglian Collection and great-grandfather of Alfred The Great.

 Life

 Early career

 Benedict, born of a noble Northumbrian family, was for a time a thegn of King Oswiu of Bernicia At the age of 25 (c.
 653) Benedict made the first of his five trips to Rome, accompanying his friend Saint Wilfrid the Elder.
-However Wilfrid was detained in Lyon en route.
-Benedict completed the journey on his own, and when he returned to England was "full of fervour and enthusiasm ... for the good of the English Church".
+However, Wilfrid was detained in Lyon en route.
+Benedict completed the journey on his own, and when he returned to England, he was "full of fervour and enthusiasm ... for the good of the English Church".

 Benedict made a second journey to Rome twelve years later.
 Alchfrith of Deira, a son of King Oswiu, intended to accompany him, but the king refused to grant permission.
-On this trip Biscop met Acca and Wilfrid.
-On his return journey to England Benedict stopped at Lérins, a monastic island off the Mediterranean coast of Provence, which had by then adopted the Rule of St. Benedict.
+On this trip, Biscop met Acca and Wilfrid.
+On his return journey to England, Benedict stopped at Lérins, a monastic island off the Mediterranean coast of Provence, which had by then adopted the Rule of St. Benedict.
 During his two-year stay there, from 665 to 667, he underwent a course of instruction, taking monastic vows and the name of "Benedict".

 Following the two years in Lérins, Benedict made his third trip to Rome.
-At this time Pope Vitalian commissioned him to accompany Archbishop Theodore of Tarsus back to Canterbury in 669.
-On their return Archbishop Theodore appointed Benedict as abbot of SS.
+At this time, Pope Vitalian commissioned him to accompany Archbishop Theodore of Tarsus back to Canterbury in 669.
+On their return, Archbishop Theodore appointed Benedict as abbot of SS.
 Peter and Paul's, Canterbury, a role he held for two years.

 Bibliophile

 Benedict Biscop, the Bibliophile, assembled a library from his travels.
-His second trip to Rome had been a book-buying trip.
-Overall, the collection had an estimated 250 titles of mostly service books.
+His second trip to Rome had focused on book-buying.
+Overall, the collection comprised an estimated 250 titles, mostly service books.
 The library included scripture, classical, and secular works.